gutenbergtools/gutenbergsite/site/about/pglaf.md

 ## Employees

-PGLAF employs Anne Wingate and T. Wingate as part-time Project Coordinators and office managers.
-T. Wingate also serves as PGLAF's Chief Financial Officer.
+PGLAF employs Anne Wingate as a part-time project coordinator and office manager.
+There are no other employees at this time.

 ## Board Members